 Cooperative MANOS AMIGAS (visit: February 10, 2018)

 Location: Reparto ‘Utrecht’, León, Nicaragua.
 Resident: Emma Martinez Martinez, member of cooperative.

-The cooperative has 20 members, of which 20 women and 20 men as heads of households.
+The cooperative has 20 members.
 Manos Amigas became officially a housing cooperative in 2008.
 They built the houses in 2016 and finished the houses in December of that year.
 They have two housing types: of 42 m2 (with two bedrooms; building costs US$9800; monthly costs for every household US$75); and of 39.9 m2 (with one bedroom, building costs US$7800; monthly costs for every household US$60).
 The housing cooperative sought after regular finance from the government and the municipality, but met various difficulties.
 At the end, the housing cooperative has obtained a loan from the Association Roncalli-123 Juan XXIII, with a duration of 20 years.
 One septic tank was realized for two adjacent houses.
 There is a community building, adjacent to the location of the cooperative; which can be used by all 10 realised and planned housing cooperatives in León Southeast that work with the principles of We Effect.
 The community building can also be used for meetings of other communal activities and groups in the neighbourhood.